 What Does This Mean For Decentralisation?

 Solend’s unprecedented move to take over a whale account has raised concerns about decentralisation in DeFi.
-After all, DeFi has been praised for its decentralisation capabilities, wherein financial services are provided without any intermediaries such as banks and brokerages.
+After all, DeFi gains credit for its decentralisation capabilities, wherein they provide financial services without any intermediaries such as banks and brokerages.
 It is this very feature that is now raising questions.

 “A whale’s account is being taken over by other people after a DAO that was spun up 24 hours ago, with a 6 hour timeframe to vote (website was down for 3 hours), voted so,” NFT influencer, Farokh commented.